baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 It calculates loss using softmax cross entropy.
 It minimizes loss using the Adam Optimizer which is built into TensorFlow.
 It then checks the model on the validation set and outputs an accuracy.
 The final results from both model are quite similar.
 It is surprise to me.
 I thought the second one (Seramut/Lecun) should be better than the first one (original LetNet).
 I can not explanin the reason.

-My final accuracy was:
-* 96.2% on the validation set
-* 93.5% on the test set

 #### Solution Approach

 1) I implemented the LeNet architecture since it worked well for the analysis of 32x32x1 MNIST images in the previous assignment.